PostHog/posthog.com/contents/blog/secrets-of-posthog-query-performance.md

 ## Speeding up property filtering by 25x

-PostHog allows users to send and analyze arbitrary number of event and user properties with their data.
-We store this data as JSON-encoded strings in our tables.
+PostHog allows users to send and analyze an arbitrary number of event and user properties with their data.
+We store these properties as JSON-encoded string columns in our tables.

 One of the first issues we saw after moving to ClickHouse was that, for our largest users, filtering by properties was slow.